ZwierzchowskiM/photo-album-app/README.md

 # photo-album-app

 This application allows users to upload photos to the Amazon S3 platform.
-Then photo can be transfered to Google Photos while is accepted or reject it if needed.
+Then photo can be transferred to Google Photos while is accepted or reject it if needed.

 ### Features